Step-By-Step Application Instructions

 5. Complete the online ELI accommodation placement form if you want Homestay, pre-Homestay accommodation or campus accommodation.
 Once you submit the form, you will receive an email with payment instructions.
 Space can fill up quickly, so apply early to avoid disappointment.

 6. The ELI will email a confirmation of your accommodation shortly after receiving your payment.
 Students applying for Homestay will receive information about their host family two (2) weeks before the start of the program.

-If you are choosing Homestay, you may also choose to stay at UBC residence for one or two nights (Pre-Homestay Accommodation) since homestay placement day is Monday, the first day of the program for our short programs, English for the Global Citizen (EGC), and the long term programs, Intensive English Program (IEP) and the English Academic Purposes (EAP).
+If you are choosing Homestay, you may also choose to stay at UBC residence for one or two nights (Pre-Homestay Accommodation) since homestay placement day is Monday, the first day of the program for our short programs, English for the Global Citizen (EGC), and the long term programs, UBC Vancouver English Experience Program (UBC-VEEP) and the English Academic Purposes (EAP).
 You are required to attend a Homestay orientation before you meet your host family on Monday afternoon.

-7. The $300 CAD program deposit ($600 for EAP and IEP) guarantees you a place in the program until one month before the program start date; one month before your program start date you must pay the balance of your tuition to guarantee your place.
+7. The CAD$300 program deposit (CAD$600 for EAP and UBC-VEEP) guarantees you a place in the program until one month before the program start date; one month before your program start date you must pay the balance of your tuition to guarantee your place.
 The balance of tuition is the tuition fee minus the program deposit.
 We will continue to accept payments and applications until the program is full.